AnthroSafetyWarrior/GoldenTrowelProject/index.md

   <h2 class="pillhead pill--sage pill--clip-left">
     <a class="pillhead__link" href="{{ '/selfdefense.html' | relative_url }}" target="_blank" rel="noopener">Training that strengthens safety</a>
   </h2>
-  <p class="lede">Build confidence before you depart: boundary-setting, de-escalation, and evidence-based empowerment self-defense (ESD).</p>
+  <p>Build confidence before you depart: boundary-setting, de-escalation, and evidence-based empowerment self-defense (ESD).</p>

 <p> A growing body of research suggests that training in boundary-setting and self-defense is not just reactive — it can <strong>shift how we respond under threat</strong>.
 For example, </p>
  <ul>